ocurrent/ocaml-ci/doc/dev.md

 1. The GitHub App ID of the app you created
 2. The `pem` file containing the private key associated to the app
+3. A comma separated list of GitHub accounts to allow - this could start out as just your GitHub account
-3. A capability file that has been generated for you by an ocaml-ci admin.
-This gives you the ability to submit jobs to the ci cluster
+4. A capability file for submitting jobs to a cluster, in this case the main ocaml-ci cluster as documented in https://github.com/ocurrent/ocluster#admin
-4. The app webhook secret that is used to authenticate to the app
+5. The app webhook secret that is used to authenticate to the app

 ```
 dune exec -- ocaml-ci-service \